SWP gathers electors to get on ballot in Louisiana

 August 5, 2024

-Dennis Richter, SWP candidate for vice president, joins National Nurses United picket at University Medical Center in New Orleans July 17, part of their fight for a first contract.
+Dennis Richter, right, SWP candidate for vice president, brought solidarity to National Nurses United picket in contract fight July 17 at University Medical Center in New Orleans.

-Militant/Josefina OteroDennis Richter, SWP candidate for vice president, joins National Nurses United picket at University Medical Center in New Orleans July 17, part of their fight for a first contract.
+Militant/Josefina OteroDennis Richter, right, SWP candidate for vice president, brought solidarity to National Nurses United picket in contract fight July 17 at University Medical Center in New Orleans.

 BOSSIER City, La. — Supporters of Rachele Fruit, the Socialist Workers Party candidate for president, and her running mate, Dennis Richter, campaigned from one end of Louisiana to the other July 16-23.
 Richter joined the campaign volunteers to bring what the candidates stand for to working people and to ask them to help put the only working-class alternative on the ballot.